apollographql/apollo-cache-persist/README.md

 BaseError: Couldn't read row 0, col 0 from CursorWindow.
 Make sure the Cursor is initialized correctly before accessing data from it.
 ```

-This is the result of a 2 MB limitation of `AsyncStorage` on Android.
-Set a
+This is the result of a 2 MB per key limitation of `AsyncStorage` on Android.
+Set
-smaller `maxSize` or switch to a filesystem-based storage provider, such as
+a smaller `maxSize` or switch to a filesystem-based storage provider, such as
 [`redux-persist-fs-storage`](https://github.com/leethree/redux-persist-fs-storage).